-What to Know about Robin Wright's 'Handsome, Charming and Athletic' Rumored French Beau
+What to Know About Robin Wright's 'Handsome, Charming and Athletic' New Husband

 Clement Giraudet is a handsome French fashionista with killer abs and Maori tribal tattoos who loves surfing in Brazil and skateboarding in Paris.
-He’s also rumored to be Robin Wright’s new love interest.
+He also recently married Robin Wright in a surprise ceremony.

-The House of Cards actress, 51, is dating Saint Laurent’s International VIP Relations Manager, according to Page Six.
-The two have reportedly been spending the holidays together at the Squaw Valley ski resort in Tahoe City, California.
+The House of Cards actress, 52, tied the knot with the Saint Laurent VIP relations manager Friday, a source close to Wright confirms to PEOPLE.

-“Why not?
-He’s handsome, charming and athletic,” a fashion insider tells PEOPLE.
+“It was very intimate and low-key,” the source says.
+“Robin wanted it to be about them, not a big production.”

-Wright and Giraudet were first spotted together in September during Paris Fashion Week in September, when they were photographed at a soccer game with her 23-year-old son Hopper Penn.
+Wright and Giraudet were first spotted together last September during Paris Fashion Week, when they were photographed at a soccer game with her 23-year-old son Hopper Penn.

-As the VIP relations manager at Saint Laurent, Giraudet is no stranger to being around celebrities.
-His responsibilities include maintaining relationships with VIP’s, their agents and stylists, as well as coordinating press requests, according to his LinkedIn.
+Giraudet is no stranger to being around celebrities.
+His responsibilities at Saint Laurent include maintaining relationships with VIP’s, their agents and stylists, as well as coordinating press requests, according to his LinkedIn.

 Giraudet earned his master’s degree at Emlyon Business School from 2005 to 2009, and received his MBA in 2010 from EDC Paris Business School.
 He has been in the fashion industry since 2009, working for brands like Christian Dior Couture and Balmain.
 He also speaks three languages: English, Spanish and French.